 When do I file my taxes if I am in active duty overseas?

-The deadline for filing a Michigan tax return is April 15.
+The deadline for filing a Michigan income tax return is April 15.
 The deadline for filing and paying is extended for Military personnel stationed in a combat zone, and for their spouses, while the person is in the combat zone and for 180 days after the taxpayer has left the zone.
 View more information